EChesters/echesters.github.io/_posts/2016-09-18-psychological-blindness-UX.md

 ---
 layout: post
 title: Psychological Blindnesses in UX
-description: Is a button does not look like a button, will people click it?
-From inattentional and change blindness, discover here the pschological phenomenons which affect how our users don't pay attention and are completely blind to what we put in front of them.
-Also find out how to solve and test for these issues in your designs.
+description: If a button does not look like a button, will people click it?
+Discover the pschological phenomenons which affect how our users just don't actually see what we put in front of them.
 image: "/images/posts/visibility/vision.jpeg"
 ---